jtsang4/better-mem0-mcp/README.md

 This MCP server exposes the following tools:

-- `add` - Store a new memory
+- `storeMemory` - Store a new memory in the system
-- `getAll` - Retrieve all memories for a user
+- `getAllMemories` - Retrieve all memories for the current user
-- `get` - Get a specific memory by ID
+- `getMemoryById` - Get a specific memory by its unique ID
-- `search` - Search memories with a query
+- `searchMemories` - Search memories using semantic search
-- `update` - Update an existing memory
+- `updateMemory` - Update the content of an existing memory
-- `history` - Get the history of a memory
+- `getMemoryHistory` - Retrieve the history of changes for a memory
-- `delete` - Delete a specific memory
+- `deleteMemory` - Delete a specific memory by its ID
-- `deleteAll` - Delete all memories for a user
+- `deleteAllMemories` - Delete all memories for the current user
-- `reset` - Reset all memories
+- `resetAllMemorySystems` - Reset the entire memory system

 ## Development